collective/rapido.plone/docs/tutorial.rst

         html += "</ul>"
         return html

-The ``search`` method allows to query our stored records.
-The record ids are the contents pathes, so using the Plone API (``context.api``), we can easily get the corresponding contents, and then obtain their URLs and titles.
+The ``search`` method allows us to query our stored records.
+The record ids are the content paths, so using the Plone API (``context.api``), we can easily get the corresponding contents, and then obtain their URLs and titles.

 Our block works now::

     http://localhost:8080/tutorial/@@rapido/rating/blocks/top5

 Finally, we have to insert our block in the home page.
 That will be done in ``rules.xml``:

 .. code-block:: xml